MorielMauni/MorielMauni/README.md

 ## 🎯 **Fun Facts About Me**
 - 🐍 Passionate about Python and building meaningful projects.
-- 🌍 Hosting my portfolio on [AWS S3](http://morielmauni.com/) with HTTPS enabled.
+- 🌍 Hosting my portfolio on [AWS S3](http://morielmauni.com/) with AWS Amplify.
 - 🎨 I enjoy designing user-friendly and clean interfaces.